AnoopAlias/AUTOM8N/docs/XtendWeb_Administration.rst

 Administration of XtendWeb plugin
 =================================

-The end user has a intutive UI for managing domains hosted on cPanel .
+The end user has an intuitive UI for managing domains hosted on cPanel.

-Sysadmins can manipulate server wide settings using various scripts accessible from commandline
+Sysadmins can manipulate server wide settings using various scripts accessible from command line

 Layer7(Application layer) DDOS mitigation
 -----------------------------------------